What Is An Enterprise Network? Types & Concepts

 Working alongside firewalls are intrusion detection and prevention systems (IDS/IPS).
 These vigilant systems constantly monitor network activity, scanning for suspicious patterns that might indicate a potential attack.

 If a threat is detected, IDS can send alerts, while IPS can take more immediate action, such as blocking the intrusion attempt altogether.
-Finally, encryption adds an extra layer of protection for sensitive data.
+Finally, WPA3 encryption adds protection for sensitive data.

 Network Management

-Network monitoring tools act as your eyes and ears, meticulously tracking network performance, and identifying potential bottlenecks or glitches before they snowball into major issues.
+Network monitoring tools meticulously track network performance, identifying potential bottlenecks or glitches before they escalate into major issues.
 These tools provide valuable insights that allow you to proactively address problems and ensure the network continues to operate at peak efficiency.

-Additionally, performance optimization techniques and technologies can be employed to fine-tune your network, further enhancing speed and efficiency.
+You can also fine-tune your network using performance optimization techniques and technologies to increase speed and efficiency.

 Scalability